 Advantages of Stealth Marketing

-Here are a few advantages of stealth marketing (buzz marketing) over direct advertising.
+Here are a few advantages of stealth marketing strategy over direct advertising –

 Stealth marketing is a boon for pre-launch product promotion.
-It facilitates marketers to grab the mindshare of target group and make them crave for the product.
+It facilitates marketers to grab the mindshare of the target group and make them crave the product.

-However, while carrying out undercover stealth marketing, marketers must be careful enough to plan their strategies so that it will generate continuous buzz in the market.
+However, while carrying out undercover stealth marketing, marketers must be careful enough to plan their strategies so that they will generate continuous buzz in the market.

-The advertising sector is so saturated that registering ads is a far away concept; people simply don’t bother to look at ads.
-Hence, a lateral way to draw attention is by means of stealth marketing.
-Considering its uniqueness and unconventional presentation, the audience gets swayed and pull others in return; thus forming a consumer chain.
+The advertising sector is so saturated that registering ads is a far-away concept; people simply don’t bother to look at ads.
+Hence, a lateral way to draw attention is using stealth marketing.
+Considering its uniqueness and unconventional presentation, the audience gets swayed and pulls others in return; thus forming a consumer chain.

 3. Develop Strong Consumer Base

-Undercover stealth marketing aims to give the marketers an opportunity to understand the consumer group who will be more attracted towards the commodity.
+Undercover stealth marketing aims to allow marketers to understand the consumer group who will be more attracted to the commodity.

-It may so happen that brand developers have an audience profile which might not come true in real world.
+It may so happen that brand developers have an audience profile that might not come true in the real world.
 Hence, by showcasing products or creating buzz, the company will know about the potential target audience who are more likely to purchase the product.